telerik/justmock-docs/advanced-usage/static-mocking.md

 ## Mocking Current HttpContext
 Here is an example how to mock the *current HTTP context*.

 We arrange a call to `HttpContext.Current` to set a local variable to `true`.
-Note that the original implementation of `HttpContext.Current` won`t be executed.
+Note that the original implementation of `HttpContext.Current` won't be executed.

 ```C#
 [TestMethod]